|

 Department of Administrative Services employee returned as a contractor,

-of Taaffe last month after receiving a complaint
+inquiry of Taaffe last month after receiving a

-from a state Corrections Department employee.
-Unlike the issues in the
+complaint from a state Corrections Department employee.
+Unlike the issues in

 contract with the Corrections Department.
 Instead, he runs the Oregon prison